What’s happening in schools?

 How does Soccology challenge this pattern?

 Since 2006 we have been delivering different types of programmes in schools and managing curriculums.
-From mental health workshops to a full programme, supporting those that slip under the inclusion and safeguarding officer’s radar.
-Developing agile thinking, enhancing the ability for participants to question their “normal” lifestyles and providing emotional support.
+From mental health workshops to a full programme, supporting those that slip under the inclusion and safeguarding radar.
+Developing agile thinking, enhancing self governance and providing emotional support.
 Our work is carried out in the below formats -

-One off workshops that cover conflict resolution, happiness, attachment, love, anxiety, wellness, self esteem, emotional dysfunction, mental health spectrum, uniqueness and miss-marketing of feelings, vulnerability and mental health role models.
+Workshops - Covering conflict resolution, happiness, attachment, love, anxiety, wellness, self esteem, emotional dysfunction, mental health spectrum, uniqueness and miss-marketing of feelings, vulnerability and mental health role models.
+These sessions can be delivered under PPA, PSHE, SMSC and part of the schools Pupil Premium offering.

-Professional development for staff - soft skills, whistleblowing and segments from student workshops above.
+Professional Development - Soft skills, whistleblowing, emotional literacy and segments from student workshops above.

 "Kevin George has been with with Adamsrill School for over ten years and the feedback from the Ofsted inspection was extremely positive.
 Ofsted said that Kevin’s (Soccology) work is ‘Outstanding’ and Kevin himself is a great role model for the children.”